-After abandoning my own personalized low-carb diet plan, Sherrie, owner of the Pinch Of blog and A Pinch of Health low-carb forum, told me about Lyle McDonald.
+After abandoning my own personalized low-carb diet plan, due to peer pressure, the owner of the A Pinch of Health low-carb forum told me about Lyle McDonald.

-At the time, she told me that the only way she was able to lose the last of her own body fat was by doing something called re-feeds.
-She thought the information I would learn from reading Lyle's forum could help me, so I decided to take a look at it.
+At the time that Sherrie shared this information with me, she also revealed that the only way she was able to lose the last few pounds was by doing re-feeds.
+She thought the information I would learn from reading Lyle's forum and the articles at his website would help me figure out my own personal challenges, so I decided to visit the website.

-And I am extremely glad that I did.
+And I am so glad that I did.

-While there, I happened to see a post that guided me over to another forum called Beyond Low Carb.
-The owner of the Beyond Low Carb forum goes by the screen name of Built, and she used to have a blog called Got Built?
+At the Body Recomposition Forum, I happened to see a post that guided me over to another online forum called Beyond Low Carb.
+The owner of that forum went by the screen name Built, and she used to have a blog called, Got Built?

 To kick off this do-it-yourself plan, you plot out:

-- Adequate protein (a minimum of 1 gram per lb of lean body mass)
+- Adequate protein (minimum of 1 gram per lb of lean body mass)

-- Adequate fat intake (a minimum of 1/2 gram per lb of lbm)
+- Adequate fat intake (minimum of 1/2 gram per lb of lbm)

-- High fiber (25 grams that you gotta get from whole foods)
+- High fiber (25 grams that you get from whole foods)

 - minimum fat intake